 Learn about people, places, nature, history, and science from videos and eBooks on topics such as American Indians, Ancient Civilizations, Farm to Table, The Civil War, Continents, The Thirteen Colonies, U.S. Government, Disasters, Earth Science, Experiments, Extreme Science, Nature, and many more.
 A POWERLibrary Resource.

 Provides searchable access to more than 300 hundred years of local historical newspapers dating back to the 17th century.
 NewspaperARCHIVE Library Edition contains more than 130 million digitized pages of content from over 6,000 newspapers throughout North America, the UK, and other select countries worldwide.
-Attention: This resource will soon be available from home with your library card as well as at any of our libraries!
+Attention: This resource is now available remotely with your library card as well as in any of our libraries!
 They have improved their interface.
 After entering your library card number, register with a personal email and password to easily save clippings and few articles that you can retrieve anytime.